FLO-2DKaren/FLO-2D-Tutorial-Source/source/Gutters.rst

 Navigate to the project folder and save the \*.DAT files.

 Note: It isn’t always necessary to export every file.
-Some files like infiltrationand rain get really big and take time to export.
+Some files like infiltration and rain get really big and take time to export.
 Uncheck files that do not need to be replaced.

 Troubleshooting